realXtend/tundra/bin/scenes/RemoteJavascriptSandbox/readme.txt

-This directory has a few different examples demonstrating how the Javascript sandboxing for untrusted code works in Naali.
+This directory has a few different examples demonstrating how the Javascript sandboxing for untrusted code works in Tundra.

 * tooltip-httpscript.txml
   modified ../Tooltip/ToolTipBox.txml which loads the js source with http from tooltip-httpscript.txml .